wurthless-elektroniks/smc360/docs/ipc.md

 write the offset you want to access to the control register (remembering to set bit 4 to keep the inbox/outbox locked by the SMC).
 Then writes/reads will pick up from that offset.

+## State machines

+The SMC executes IPC state machine logic in the "run as fast as possible" part of the mainloop, likely because IPC events can't raise an IRQ on the SMC side.

+TODO: these are not "inbox" and "outbox" handlers, need better terminology here

+### Inbox handling

+This logic will always execute first, i.e., before the outbox handling logic.

+This is a two-state state machine, behaving as follows...

+State 0 waits for a message and then processes it.
+- Check the inbox SFR for an incoming message (bit 4 set).
+If there isn't a message there, keep idling.
+- Get the message type (bit 7 set indicates setter/command expecting no response).
+If bit 7 of the message type is NOT set, then the logic effectively punts this message off to the outbox handler, setting a flag (`g_ipc_getter_command_blocking`) and keeping the inbox locked until the message is handled.
+  The inbox handling state machine will then go to state 1.
+- If the message type DID have bit 7 set, then run the message handling code to process it, release the inbox, and go back to waiting for more messages.

+State 1 waits for `g_ipc_getter_command_blocking` to clear before releasing the inbox and returning to state 0.

+### Outbox handling

+State 0 flushes any pending asynchronous events to the outbox before replying to messages from the CPU.
+- Set mutex flag on outbox and clear the entire outbox to 0.
+- Check for pending asynchronous events.
+If GetPowerUpCause hasn't arrived yet, cancel the event immediately.
+  If an asynchronous event ends up being handled, go to state 2.
+- Check if `g_ipc_getter_command_blocking` was set by the inbox handler.
+If it wasn't, keep idling.
+- Clear `g_ipc_setter_command_blocking` and handle the message.
+The main message handling logic will clear `g_ipc_getter_command_blocking` if it doesn't recognize the message type; if that's the case, then keep executing state 0 logic.
+(I think there might be a hazard here that can cause the SMC to lock the outbox indefinitely, especially if GetPowerUpCause hasn't arrived yet...)
+- If `g_ipc_setter_command_blocking` was set (e.g., by IPC-to-I2C logic), go to state 1.
+Otherwise, release
+  the outbox, clear `g_ipc_getter_command_blocking`, and go to state 2.

+State 1 waits for `g_ipc_setter_command_blocking` to clear before releasing the outbox, clearing `g_ipc_getter_command_blocking`, and going to state 2.
+This is used for IPC-to-I2C transactions, as the I2C logic executes asynchronously.

+State 2 simply waits for the outbox SFR bit 4 to clear (probably waiting for the CPU to acknowledge the message).
+Once that's done, go back to state 0.

 ## Commands

 SMC commands are broken up into two kinds: getters (bit 7 clear), which are expected to return